roc-lang/rbt/docs/adrs/001-the-lowest-common-denominator-of-job-isolation.md

 ### Virtualization

 It may be possible to isolate using some level of virtualization, either with Docker or full-strength VMs.
-This would be really reproducible, although at a high cost to speed.
+This would be really reproducible across supported platforms, and offer a consistent permissions model, but potentially have a high cost to speed.

 ## Our First Pass